syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 ![](Cell-Types_images/Cell-Types_img21.png)

 Currency cell type also has the support to the change the color of the currency value.
 For this [PositiveColor](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCurrencyEditInfo~PositiveColor.html) and [NegativeColor](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCurrencyEditInfo~NegativeColor.html) property is used.
 These properties is used to change the color of the positive value and negative value respectively.
-By default the color assigned for positive color is black and for negative color is Red.
+By default the color assigned for positive color is black and for negative color is red.

 {% tabs %}
 {% highlight c# %}